Package-level declarations

 open class FileSystem

 The File and Directory Entries API interface FileSystem is used to represent a file system.
+These objects can be obtained from the filesystem property on any file system entry.
+Some browsers offer additional APIs to create and manage file systems, such as Chrome's requestFileSystem() method.

 Link copied to clipboard

 The FileSystemDirectoryEntry interface of the File and Directory Entries API represents a directory in a file system.
+It provides methods which make it possible to access and manipulate the files in a directory, as well as to access the entries within the directory.

 Link copied to clipboard